 This means, we expect all projects to be:

 We want you to show clear and ambitious plans for how the project will bring about positive changes and benefits to people, places and wider heritage.
 We expect you to have plans to share your learning from the project widely across the sector.

 What happens if you are shortlisted

-If you are shortlisted, you will be invited to submit a development phase application through our online application portal by:
+Following the Expression of Interest (EOI) and presentation stages, shortlisted applicants will be invited to submit a development phase application through our online application portal by late November 2020.

 The programme is in two phases:

 - development phase: up to two years

 For grants above £5m, application deadlines are set in advance to clarify when funding decisions will be made.